tyronyiu/Uni/MGT345/recruitment-case-study.md

 2. Promotions from within encourage good work and creates loyalty with the employees.
 It will retain company talent and develop it, while being less costly as recruitmen from outside.
+If Bobby was actually as good as the externally hired person, the firm should promote Bobby instead of employing from outside, as it would be cheaper, encourage labour and have the same efficiency.